 You see children when they are young are more in tune with their spirits than many adults.
 I like to say it this way, children a closer realization that they are spirits clothed or covered with a body.
 As a child ages and matures, Paul says sin is revived and he died.
 In other words he became spiritually unaware or dull and was separated from God.
 No longer was Paul an innocent child when he came into the age of accountability and he became much less aware of spiritual things.
 Now he was more body aware and much less spirit aware.
 How did I come to these conclusions?
 First by having children, then I saw it in the Bible:

 2 Corinthians 5:4 For we that are in this tabernacle do groan, being burdened not for that we would be unclothed, but clothed upon, that mortality might be swallowed up of life.

-You see in this verse again a complex statement with widespread implications.
+You see in this verse is again found a complex statement with widespread implications.
 The primary subject of the verse is the human body.
-Paul is writing about our current earthly body in the terms of it being a temporary dwelling place.
+Paul is writing about our current earthly body in the terms of it being a temporary dwelling place or a spirit cover.
 God calls our bodies a tabernacle (2 Peter 1:14).
-The Greek word for tabernacle is defined as a hut, a tent, or any other temporary residence that you will not be staying long in.
-In this verse God refers to our natural human bodies as being the clothes for our spirits within us.
+The Greek word for tabernacle is defined as a hut, a tent, or any other temporary residence that we will not be staying long in.
+In this verse God refers to our natural human bodies as being the clothes for our spirits within our body.
 When we die and leave this world, our bodies do not go with us and Paul calls this a state of being unclothed.
 But he says we are anxiously awaiting an immortal and permanent dwelling place that will be coming soon.
 Do you understand this better now?